mathewlowry/myhub-gpt/analysis/experiments 2 3 4 _ analysis.md

 [[test neato visualisation]], and a new prompt ([[prompt 2c - themes and resources visualised]]) to take advantage of it.

 #### Prompt2c - version 1: learning graphviz
 In [[c-3_allnotes-response-p-2c-a]] I started with **"version 1" of Prompt2c**, trying to get a useful visualisation of the same content ([[c-3_allnotes]]) using Graphviz.
-It wasn't great to say the least ([[c-3_allnotes-response-p-2c-1.png]]), so the conversation continued as I tried tweaking node size, shape and colour; introduced line breaks into the texts so they'd fit inside the nodes; and tried to make the whole thing more compact.
+The result wasn't great to say the least ([[c-3_allnotes-response-p-2c-1.png]]), so the conversation continued as I tried tweaking node size, shape and colour; introduced line breaks into the texts so they'd fit inside the nodes; and tried to make the whole thing more compact.

 Near the end I made the most progress by simply telling ChatGPT what I wanted, but the struggles beforehand taught me a lot about Graphviz.
 It will be interesting to see whether in the future I'll simply default to "ask ChatGPT" *without* all that the struggle... and learning.